Project Assurance

 • undertaking independent analysis and developing advice on key risks, recommended corrective actions and mitigation strategies.

-Infrastructure NSW prepares regular project reports which provide an assessment of project development and delivery against:
+Infrastructure NSW prepares regular project reports which provide an assessment of project development and delivery against time, cost, quality, risks and impediments to project development/delivery.

-In line with the risk based assurance approach, a project’s Tier informs the reporting intervals and level of detail required.
+In line with the risk-based assurance approach, a project’s tier informs the reporting intervals and level of detail required.

 To support regular project reporting, delivery agencies provide Infrastructure NSW with timely and comprehensive project information.
 Reports are lodged by the relevant delivery agency after Secretary or delegated executive officer approval is given.